The Devil Wears Prada (film): Antipathy to Nate

-I don't think everybody's being completely honest with themselves about their own poutiness.
-Nate was pouty on his birthday because his girlfriend wasn't there!
-In hindsight, I'm sure he wishes he made a different choice, but who doesn't?
-We've all been brats at different points.

 Themes

-Beauty standards

 University of Houston gender studies professor Andrew Joseph Pegoda notes that the film never challenges the arbitrariness and unfairness of female beauty standards, rather presenting them as unchangeable and unchallengeable, even where the women in the film seem to chafe at them.
-He sees this in the beginning, with Tunstall's "Suddenly I See", its lyrics celebrating the ideal of a beautiful woman over images of Andy and the other women working for Runway getting dressed ("When have we ever seen a movie play a song where standards for male beauty are described?" he asks).
+He sees this in the beginning, with Tunstall's "Suddenly I See", its lyrics celebrating the ideal of a beautiful woman over images of Andy and the other women working for Runway getting dressed ("When have we ever seen a movie play a song where standards for male beauty are described?", he asks).
 Even Miranda is framed by the male gaze when seen for the first time with only her legs visible.
-He reads the film as suggesting that Andy gets her job at the Sun at the end in part due to her improved attention to her appearance.
+He reads the film as suggesting that Andy gets her job at the Mirror at the end in part due to her improved attention to her appearance.

-Related projects

 Sequel

 In 2013, Weisberger wrote a book sequel, Revenge Wears Prada: The Devil Returns.
 However, it did not seem likely that a film adaptation of it, or any sequel, would be made, as two of the film's stars were not eager to do so.
-Streep reportedly said that she is not interested in making a sequel to the film, and while Hathaway said she would be interested in working with the same people, it would have to be "something totally different".
+Streep reportedly said that she was not interested in a sequel, and while Hathaway said she would be interested in working with the same people, it would have to be "something totally different".
 In July 2024, it was reported that Walt Disney Studios was entering early development on a sequel.
 Frankel was in talks to return as the director, while McKenna and Finerman were set to write the screenplay and produce again, respectively.

-The sequel is set to be released on May 1, 2026.
-It reportedly follows Miranda as she navigates her career amid the decline of traditional magazine publishing and faces off against Emily, now a high-ranking executive for a luxury group with advertising funding that Runway needs.
-Streep, Hathaway, Blunt, and Tucci reprise their roles, with Kenneth Branagh joining as Miranda's husband, and Lucy Liu, Justin Theroux, B. J. Novak, Simone Ashley, and Pauline Chalamet as new additions.
+The Devil Wears Prada 2 was released on May 1, 2026, by 20th Century Studios.
+It follows Miranda as she navigates her career and Andy's return to Runway amid the decline of traditional magazine publishing, and reconnects her with Emily, now a high-ranking executive for a luxury group with advertising funding that Runway needs.
+Streep, Hathaway, Blunt, and Tucci reprise their roles, with Kenneth Branagh, Lucy Liu, Justin Theroux, B. J. Novak, Simone Ashley, and Pauline Chalamet joining as new additions.